arednch/phonebook/README.md

 - `resolve`: Set to `true` in order to attempt to resolve hostnames to IPs for phones based on OLSR data (this assumes that the data is available.)
 - `ia`: Set to `true` in order to indicate active phones (i.e. there's a route) in the directory.
 - `fi`: Set to `true` in order to filter the directory to just the active phones.

+## Supported Devices

+Note: The following list is not complete.
+It will work with many more devices.
+This is the list of "confirmed tested" devices at some point in time (not with every release!).
+If you have other devices that work, please let us know.

+- Yealink T41P: XML (`generic`, `yealink`), LDAP
+- Yealink T48G: XML (`generic`, `yealink`), LDAP
+- Linphone (iOS, iPadOS, Android, Chromebook, Ubuntu): LDAP